GaryJBlake/garyjblake.github.io/content/post/vvs-whats-new/edition-03.md

 ### General Availability of PowerValidatedSolutions v1.2.0

 Release of [PowerValidatedSolutions v1.2.0](https://www.powershellgallery.com/packages/PowerValidatedSolutions/1.2.0), which is a PowerShell module that we have developed to not only accelerate the implementation of Validated Solutions, but ensure consistency and robustness.
-Here's a list of what's changed (this and previous updates can be tracked by reading the CHANGELOG.md file stored in the Git Hub repository):
+Here's a list of what's changed (this and previous updates can be tracked by reading the CHANGELOG.md file stored in the Git Hub repository [here](https://github.com/vmware-samples/power-validated-solutions-for-cloud-foundation)):

 - Fixed `Add-GlobalPermission` where an error is thrown when Internet Explorer has not been launched in the operating system.
+- Fixed `Set-DatastoreTag` where it was failing to create a single tag and catagory when multiple vCenter Servers in the Single-Sign On domain.
+- Fixed `Add-StoragePolicy` where is was failing to add the storage policy when multiple vCenter Servers in the Single-Sign On domain
 - Enhanced `Move-VMtoFolder` cmdlet to check the name of VM provided and skip if it does not exist.
 - Enhanced `Add-WorkspaceOneDirectory` cmdlet so that it can be used with Clustered Workspace ONE Access.
 - Enhanced `Set-WorkspaceOneSmtpConfig` cmdlet to skip the configuration if the SMTP Server configuration is already performed.